Instructions for Voluntary Departures

-– Plane ticket or boarding pass for your flight departing the United States.
+Plane ticket or boarding pass for your flight departing the U.S.

-- There is no cost for this processing.
+- There is no cost for this process.

-- As part of this processing you will receive a copy of the documents you presented to the Embassy.
+- As part of this processing you will receive a copy of the documents you presented to the Consular Section.

 - This interview does not serve as a visa application; its sole purpose is for you to present before a U.S. Government official to verify your presence in Colombia.